rutilicus/uisetlist/README.md

 uisetlist
 ===

-An virtual YouTuber's video and song database application.
+An video and song database application for YouTuber or virtual YouTuber(VTuber).
-The application's name comes from [Hinano Ui](https://www.youtube.com/channel/UCIRI90jWpTW1exSdW7NicEg), a virtual YouTuber.

 # How to use
 1. Create a Heroku Web Application with Heroku Postgres.